-The KMT and coalition partners have historically viewed Taiwan as a part of “One China” and do not support the island’s independence.
+The KMT and coalition partners have historically viewed Taiwan as a part of “one China” and do not support the island’s independence.
 After 2000, the KMT often found itself in opposition to parties representing Taiwanese who had been on the island before 1949 and their descendants.
 Although riven with its own factionalism, the KMT retains deep ties to the island’s business leaders and consistently calls for closer ties with Beijing.
 The party lost its majority in Taiwan’s legislative body for the first time in the 2016 elections.

 Taiwan’s strategic security rests heavily on guarantees offered by the United States under the Taiwan Relations Act.
 Yet in recent years, security analysts have cited concern over the emerging military imbalance between Beijing and Taipei.
 “Given the pace of PLA(N) [People’s Liberation Army Navy] modernization, the gap in military capability [PDF] between the mainland and Taiwan will continue to widen in China’s favor over the coming years,” writes the Congressional Research Services’ naval affairs specialist Ronald O’Rourke.

 Rise of Taiwanese Identity

-The backlash against the ruling KMT in exit polls after the 2016 elections raises further questions about societal views over ties with Beijing.
+The backlash against the ruling KMT in exit polls after the 2016 elections raised further questions about societal views over ties with Beijing.
 Scholars cite the 228 Incident, a Taiwanese uprising against the KMT-led ROC that was violently suppressed in 1947, as the root of a strong ethnic Taiwanese identity that sowed the seeds for democratization.

 “The political awakening of youth in Taiwan was driven as much by practical frustrations as by political ideals,” wrote freelance writer Anna Beth Keim in a January 2016 post for the Asia Society.
-Frustrations over financial insecurity and economic inequality, as well as dissatisfaction with Taiwan’s political factions, have given birth to a groundswell of domestic political activity—largely referred to as Taiwan’s “third force.”
+Frustrations over financial insecurity and economic inequality, as well as dissatisfaction with Taiwan’s political factions, have given birth to a groundswell of domestic political activity—often referred to as Taiwan’s “third force.”

-Meanwhile, China’s Xi has emphasized the need for Taiwan to adhere to the “One China” principle.
-He referred to Taiwan’s independence forces as being “the biggest hindrance for the peaceful development of the cross-strait ties [and the] biggest threat of the cross-strait stability.”
+Meanwhile, China’s Xi has emphasized the need for Taiwan to adhere to the One China principle.
+He has said that Taiwan must be unified with the mainland and that the island’s “different systems are not an obstacle to unification.”
 China-based experts say that the election of pro-independence leaders in Taiwan may shift Beijing’s top security concern from territorial disputes in the East and South China Seas to defending territorial integrity across the Taiwan Strait.